-Southern resident killer whales’ inbreeding may devastate the population
+Southern-resident killer whales’ inbreeding may devastate the population

 Staying with their family groups for life may be an advantage to the whales, allowing them to hunt together and share food.

 The southern residents are long-lived.
 Males typically live for about 30 years but can live as long as 50 to 60 years.
 Females typically live about 50 years but can live as long as a century.
+The matriarch of the southern residents J2, estimated to be perhaps as old as 100 years, making her the oldest known orca in the world, was declared dead by the end of 2017 when researchers had not seen her since October, 2016.

 What is most remarkable to him, Balcomb said, isn’t even the inbreeding in the population, but the cratering birthrate, and small number of breeding females among the southern residents.
-No babies have been born and survived in the southern residents’ J, K, and L pods since 2015, Balcomb said.
+No babies have been born and survived in the southern residents’ J, K and L pods since 2015, Balcomb said.
 One J pod whale was born early in 2016, but it did not survive.
 Half (three of six) of the baby whales that were born in the “baby boom” in 2015 also perished.
 And the whales are not on track to boost productivity.

-“There are really only ten of the 27 females that are now producing calves,” Balcomb said.
+“There are really only 10 of the 27 females that are now producing calves,” Balcomb said.
 Those births also occur at longer intervals of one nearly every 10 years.
 It used to be about one every five years, Balcomb said.

 Further, even assuming there are no more deaths in the pods — not likely — there are only nine young females that will mature into reproducing age in the next 10 years, while just about as many females will age out of breeding, Balcomb said.